Free community refrigerator

 Please follow best food handling practices when visiting the Freedge.

-- Do not visit the Freedge if you are feeling ill.
+- Please do not visit the Freedge if you are sick.

-- Touch only what you plan to take.
+- Please take only what you will eat!

 - Wipe up any spills or messes you create.